 Adriana has been extremely instrumental in the more recent evolution of Ellman Family Vineyards and their growth.
 She moved to the Napa Valley in May 2017 and despite never living here before one could easily make the mistake she that has lived here all her life based on her intimate knowledge of the valley, the wineries, the vineyards and the vintners.
 While in Fort Lauderdale, she lived and breathed the Napa Valley – often making business trips out to Napa.

 When Neil and Lance decided to look for property (they were interested in an accessible piece of vineyard land on the valley floor) Adriana connected them a local realtor.
 They purchased 14 acres just off the Silverado Trail (slightly north of the city of Napa).
 The property came with an old barn, a water tower dating from 1906 and vineyards.
-The site for the winery location has already been identified, the Ellman’s are building a small but impressive looking home on site and construction for the winery will begin in subsequent years.
+The site for the winery location has already been identified, the Ellman’s built a small but impressive looking home on site and construction for the winery may begin in subsequent years, permitting dependent.

 Accomplished winemaker Andy Erickson was more recently hired (noted for his work at Screaming Eagle, Dalla Valle and Favia among other wineries) and his team to oversee their wine making and provide input in the vineyards (working with vineyard manager Mike Wolf).
 They have since grafted and planted several varietals and currently grow Cabernet Sauvignon, Merlot, a small amount of Petite Verdot and Sauvignon Blanc.

 The vineyards are in a beautiful location – set against rolling hillsides to the east of the property and despite being so close to the highway – once one walks out among the vines the noise of traffic quickly disappears and you ‘lose’ yourself to the vines and the picturesque surroundings.